 Marketing Manager: Sasha Butler

 Bethan Shaw, Maria Majewska, Ulrikke Hermansen

 JACK NURSE - Refuge (Iceland)

-Jack Nurse co-founded Glasgow-based theatre company Wonder Fools in 2014.
+Jack Nurse is a director and theatre-maker.
+He co-founded Glasgow-based theatre company Wonder Fools in 2014.

-As Director: 549: Scots of the Spanish Civil War, McNeill of Tranent, The Coolidge Effect (Wonder Fools); The Lost Elves (Citizens Theatre/Royal Conservatoire of Scotland); Lampedusa (Citizens Theatre); The Mack (Play, Pie, Pint/Traverse Theatre).
+As Director: 549: Scots of the Spanish Civil War, McNeill of Tranent, The Coolidge Effect (Wonder Fools); Larchview (National Theatre of Scotland); Meet Jan Black (Ayr Gaiety); The Lost Elves (Citizens Theatre/RCS); Lampedusa (Citizens Theatre); The Mack (Play, Pie, Pint/Traverse Theatre).

 JANISÈ SADIK - Searching for Being (Faroe Islands)

 Janisè Sadik is based in London and is a British Turkish Cypriot Theatre/Film Director/Actor.